 RewriteBase /geekality/

-These two files can now live side by side, checked in to source control, and not cause any trouble.
-Alternatively you could set the local one to be ignored so that other developers could create their own setup.
+These two files can now live side by side, checked in to source control.
+Alternatively you could set the local one to be ignored by source control so that other developers would create their own setup.

 Kohana bootstrap

-Now comes the Kohana specific part.
-In my application/bootstrap.php I have the following (among other stuff of course).
+Then to wrap this up I have in my application/bootstrap.php the following (among other stuff of course).

 {